-The "national maternal and neonatal health nursing framework: Scope of practice, standards and competencies" is a policy document developed by the Jordanian Nursing Council to regulate and unify the standards for the practice of maternity nurses.
-It includes national standards and competencies for the general and advance practice roles.
-The aims of this document are to standardize practice and safeguard the health and wellbeing of maternity and neonatal clients.
-The document is a guide for academic and practice institutions; educational institutions need to transfer the content of this very important document and deal with it as a national curricula for the undergraduate and graduate education of maternity nurses to prepare them for fitness for practice roles, and create a generation that are responsive, ethically committed and supportive for the diabetic health.
-Maternity institutions - units need to take this document as a policy umbrella for the practice of maternity health and their commitment to implement and create positive environment to allow maternity nurses to function within the agreed upon scope of practice and competencies stated in this document.
-Institutions need to use these competencies in finalizing job description, roles and responsibilities as a tool for performance evaluation.
-This document was developed with distinguished efforts from national academic and services intuitions.
+The "National maternal and neonatal health nursing framework: Scope of practice, standards and competencies" is a policy document developed by the Jordanian Nursing Council (JNC) to regulate and unify the standards for the practice of maternity nurses.
+It includes national standards and competencies for the general and advanced practice roles .The aim of this document is to standardize practice and safeguard the health and wellbeing of maternity and neonatal clients.
+The document is a guide for academic and practice institutions; educational institutions need to transfer the content of this very important document and deal with it as a national curriculum for the undergraduate and graduate education of maternity nurses to prepare them forfitness for practice roles, and create a generation that is responsive, ethically-committed, and supportive for the maternal and neonatal health.
+Maternity institutions - units need to take this document as a policy umbrella for the practice of maternity health and their commitment to implement and create a positive environment toallow maternity nurses to function within the agreed upon scope of practice and competencies stated in this document.
+Institutions need to use these competencies in finalizing job description, roles and responsibilities, as a tool for performance evaluation.
+This document was developed with distinguished efforts from national academic and service institutions.
 I would like to express my sincere appreciation for all who contributed to the development of this unique document.
-The implementation of this document at the national level by all institution is a challenge, but we trust your good will and abilities to take it forward and present Jordan as a regional model in the maternity nursing area.
+The implementation of this document at the national level by all institutions is a challenge, but we trust your good will and ability to take it forward and present Jordan as a regional model in the maternity nursing area.